-All Cambridge schools are allocated to one of six administrative zones.
+All Cambridge schools are allocated to an administrative zone.
 Each zone has a specific timetable.

 You can view the timetable for your administrative zone at www.cambridgeinternational.org/timetables

 You can enter candidates in the June and November exam series.